TefiC/project4-build-it-bigger/README.md

 * I learned the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
-* Added free and paid flavors to an app, and set up the build to share code between them.
+* Added free and paid flavors to an app.
 * Factored reusable code into a Java library.
 * Factored reusable Android code into an Android library.
-* Configured a multi project build to compile the libraries and app.
+* Configured a multi project build to compile the app and libraries.
 * Used the Gradle App Engine plugin to deploy a backend.
 * Configured an integration test suite that runs against the local App Engine development server.

 ## Attributions

-These resources were extremely helpful during my project:
+These resources were very helpful during my project:

 * The Jokes displayed on this app were taken from [The geekiest tech jokes on the internet](https://www.techrepublic.com/article/the-geekiest-tech-jokes-on-the-internet/)
 * Udacity Android Developer Nanodegree Courses